 Progress is adequate for this stage.
-A FOM analysis including systematic errors led to a single target configuration, eliminated the concern over higher fields in the septum magnet, reduced the site boundary dose, all while yielding almost the same error bars.
+A Figure of Merit (FOM) analysis including systematic errors led to a single target configuration, eliminated the concern over higher fields in the septum magnet, reduced the site boundary dose, all while yielding almost the same error bars.
 The collaboration should be congratulated.
-(Such an FOM analysis should become the gold standard for large experiments at JLab.)
+(Such a FOM analysis should become the gold standard for large experiments at JLab.)
 The collaboration has provided Hall A with required dimensions and tolerances.
 Durations were estimated for major activities and a draft schedule was presented.